Therapy

 How We Begin

-From this beginning, online therapy for adults can take many forms.
-Here’s what therapy may include…
+From this beginning, sensorimotor therapy online can take many forms.
+Below are offerings of what that may look like for you.

 INDIVIDUAL